oconnor663/duct.py/spec.md

 pipelines](#partially-started-pipelines) and [using background threads for IO](#using-background-threads-for-io) sections.

+## Non-zero exit statuses are errors by default.

+All methods of waiting on a child process should return errors or throw exceptions by default when the child exits with a non-zero status.
+That includes the stdout reader, once it reaches EOF.
+The only two exceptions to this are the `unchecked` method and the combined `kill_and_wait` operation.

 ## SIGPIPE

 Implementations need to catch broken pipe errors in input writer threads, so